One Budget, 3 Guest Lists: What 60k Looks Like for 175 Guests

-In case you missed it, this morning we shared Part 1 of 3 in today’s wedding budget 101 breakdown based on your guest count with a total budget of $60,000.
+This morning we shared Part 1 of 3 in today’s wedding budget 101 breakdown based on your guest count with a total budget of $60,000.
 With some incredible advice from Texas wedding vendors, this gorgeous shoot gives us a visual on how a wedding, even with the same budget, can change based solely on your guest count.
 So we’re now stepping into part 2 with the same vendors, moodboard and budget but you’ll notice the increase in the volume of flowers used and the intricacy in details like the use of sugar flowers on the cake.
 Let us know what else you notice with this new guest count of 175:

 From the photographer and stylist, Josh & Dana Fernandez: A set of budget items, that had the same exact items and cost, but the total pricing changed due to a smaller guest and bridal party count are below.
 For frame of reference, the bridal party sizes were as follows: 250 guest count had 12 bridesmaids and 12 groomsmen, 175 guest count had 8 bridesmaids and 8 groomsmen, and the 100 guest count had 4 bridesmaids and 4 groomsmen:

 3. Makeup and Hair

 The wedding budget items that changed due to having more budget because of decreased bridal party size and guest count were: